Jim Donovan (banker)

+Career

+Donovan joined Goldman Sachs in 1993 and was named a partner in 2000.
+During his career at Goldman Sachs, he has worked in investment banking and investment management, and on corporate strategy for the firm.

 Education

-Donovan earned his Bachelor of Science degree in chemical engineering from the Massachusetts Institute of Technology, where he was a varsity rower, and a Master of Business Administration degree from MIT Sloan School in 1989.
-He earned his Juris Doctor degree from Harvard Law School in 1993.
+Donovan earned his Bachelor of Science in chemical engineering from the Massachusetts Institute of Technology, where he was a varsity rower, and a Master of Business Administration from MIT Sloan School in 1989.
+He earned his Juris Doctor from Harvard Law School in 1993.

+Charitable work

+Donovan serves on the board of the University of Virginia.